actuallyyun/customer-database/README.md

 - Read and write data to a csv file asynchronously
 - Custom exception handler to handle errors that may occur during the execution of the application
 - Simple Console interface to provide feedback to the user
+- - A `csv` file is used to persist data.
+It is updated after every action that mutates the data.

 # Key design decisions
 - User email is unique.
 When adding or updating a user, I ensure that no user has the same email.